Your traser® watch is warranted by mb-microtec Ltd.

 Alloy typically made out of 88% copper and 12% tin.
 Bronze only oxidises superficially.
 Once an oxide layer is formed, the underlying metal is protected from further corrosion.
 The outer layer of oxidation can be cleaned to restore its original state.
-Cleaning instrunctions can be downloaded on our website (link: coming soon).
+Cleaning instrunctions can be downloaded on our website (LINK).

 Leather is a durable and flexible material created by tanning animal rawhides.
 Leather provides a high resistance against tearing, flexing and puncturing.
 We do not recommend immersing a leather strap in water to avoid erosion and fast-aging of the material.

 Silicone is a polymer, which exhibits many useful characteristics such as thermal stability between -148°F to 482°F (-100°C to 250°C), a low chemical reactivity, resistance to ultra-violet light and prevents microbiological growth.